 In that same time the average 5 year fix fell by 0.09% from 2.94% to 2.85%.¹

-For those looking to fix for 5 years, this is good news.
-It means that you won’t pay a great deal more for the extra years of a secured rate.
+This is good if you're looking to fix for 5 years.
+It means that you will not pay much more for the extra years of a secured rate.

 Should I get a 5 or 10 year fixed rate mortgage?

-you want more stability than 2 years but aren’t sure you’ll be living in the same property for more than 5 years
+want more stability than 2 years but are not sure you’ll be living in the same property for more than 5 years

-you plan on staying in the same property for a long period of time
+plan to stay in the same property for a long period of time

-you don’t think your circumstances will change much in the 10 years fixed period
+you do not think your circumstances will change much in the next 10 years

 How to get the best 5 year fixed rate mortgage

-To get the best 5 year fixed rate mortgage you should look out for all the fees and expenses that may come with it.
+To get the best 5 year fixed rate mortgage you should look out for all the fees and costs that may come with it.

 Low interest rates